noncomputable/AgentMaps/docs/DOCS.md

 You can pause or resume an Agent's trip with its [Agent.pauseTrip](./Agent.html#.pauseTrip) and [Agent.resumeTrip](./Agent.html#.resumeTrip) methods.
 You can also alter the speeds an Agent is scheduled to travel using several methods: [Agent.setSpeed](./Agent.html#.increaseSpeed), [Agent.multiplySpeed](./Agent.html#.multiplySpeed), and [Agent.increaseSpeed](./Agent.html#.increaseSpeed).
 But that's not the kind of speed this section is about.

-Time in an AgentMap is measured by ticks (recorded in `Agentmap.state.ticks`).
+Time in an Agentmap is measured by ticks (recorded in `Agentmap.state.ticks`).
 A tick can be interpreted differently based on what you have Agents do on each tick: it can be a second, a minute, an hour, or something less standard.
 But how long does it take for a tick to elapse in real life; that is, how long will your computer take to complete the operations that should happen during a tick?

 Typically, it's a few miliseconds.
 But the more Agents you have and the more complex instructions you give them, the longer it'll take, and the slower your simulation will run.
 The biggest drain on speed is animation: drawing and redrawing tens or hundreds of Agents everytime they take a tiny step takes a lot of resources and a (relatively) long time.